zdeneksvarc/icmp-latency-check/README.md

 # ICMP Latency Check

-Simple Bash script to ping multiple targets and sort them by average latency.
-Good for choosing nearest datacenter by latency.
+A simple Bash script that pings multiple targets and sorts them by average latency.
+Useful for choosing the nearest datacenter based on latency.

+The IP addresses in the `examples` directory were taken from public sources (Shodan.io, RIPE NCC, web search).

 ## Usage